Balance control and the effect of ankle foot orthoses in people with diabetic peripheral neuropathy

 people at risk from diabetic foot ulceration, a serious problem affecting 61,000 people at any one time.

-It achieved this through a combination of 3D scanner (CADSCAN Ltd), 3D printer (Gyrobot and Recreus) and algorithms (Staffordshire University) to automatically design the insoles to meet stakeholder specifications (Plymouth University).
+It achieved this through a combination of 3D scanner (CADSCAN Ltd), 3D printer (Gyrobot and Recreus) and algorithms (Staffordshire University) to automatically design the insoles to meet stakeholder specifications (University of Plymouth).
 The resulting insoles are cheap to manufacture and can be printed at the point of care within hours.

 Pre-clinical evaluation undertaken by the research team at Plymouth found that the new 3D printed insole was more effective at reducing plantar loads under the forefoot when compared to the standard insole condition, reducing mean peak pressure by 31% compared to a 27% reduction when a standard custom insole was worn.